aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 ```

 **Submission Requirements:**
-- Script screenshot showing trigger handling.
+- Script screenshot showing trigger logic.
-- Hierarchy showing trigger zone and affected object.
+- Hierarchy screenshot showing "TriggerZone" with "TriggerArea" and "FallingCube".
-- Game window showing cube falling and TMP text.
+- Game window screenshot showing "FallingCube" falling and "GravityText".

 ### Q4: Rotating Obstacle that Stops on Collision
 **CO-4, SO-2, B.L.-6, Marks: [3]**

 **Steps:**
-1. Add a Cube named "RotatingObstacle", set Position to (2, 0.5, 2).
+1. In the Hierarchy, right-click > 3D Object > Cube, name it "RotatingObstacle", set Position to (2, 0.5, 2), and add a Box Collider.
-2. Attach Rigidbody, uncheck "Use Gravity".
+2. Add a Rigidbody to "RotatingObstacle", uncheck "Use Gravity".
-3. Add TextMeshPro to UICanvas, name it "StopText", position at top-center.
+3. Ensure "UICanvas" exists, right-click under it > UI > Text - TextMeshPro, name it "StopText", set Rect Transform Position to (0, 400, 0), and set Text to empty, Font Size to 24, Alignment to Center.
-4. Create a script named "RotatingObstacle".
+4. In the "Scripts" folder, right-click > Create > C# Script, name it "RotatingObstacle".
-5. Attach "RotatingObstacle" to the obstacle, assign "StopText".
-6. Test to ensure rotation stops on collision.
+5. Open "RotatingObstacle.cs", replace its content with the code below, and save.
+6. Drag the "RotatingObstacle" script onto the "RotatingObstacle" GameObject.
+7. In the Inspector, drag the "StopText" GameObject to the "Stop Text" field of the "RotatingObstacle" component.
+8. Ensure "Player" has the "Player" tag.
+9. Press Play, verify "RotatingObstacle" rotates, stops on collision with "Player", and "Stopped" appears.

 **Code:**
 ```csharp